Data Privacy vs. Data Security: Definitions and Differences

 What is data security?

-Data security, on the other hand, refers to protective digital privacy measures that are applied to prevent unauthorized access to computers, databases, and websites.
+Data security refers to protective digital privacy measures that are applied to prevent unauthorized access to computers, databases, and websites.

 - Data security also protects data from corruption.
 It is the practice of keeping data protected from corruption and unauthorized access, thus ensuring privacy.